JLacal/local-llm/README.md

 # Running Clinical Trial-specific LLMs Locally

+Please download this PDF file with detailed instructions to run your own LLMs locally:

 [Teach Yourself to Run LLMs (Large Language Models) in your local computer.
 Free.](./TrialTwin_Local_LLM.pdf)

 This repository contains details, code, and sample data to help you learn how to build clinical trial-specific [Large Language Models ("LLM")](https://en.wikipedia.org/wiki/Large_language_model).